-Services that are covered for you What you must pay when you get these services • If you obtain the covered services from an outof-network provider, you pay the plan cost sharing for out-of-network services For services that are covered by Care N' Care Choice Premium but are not covered by Medicare Part A or B: Care N' Care Choice Premium will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+Services that are covered for you What you must pay when you get these services • If you obtain the covered services from a network provider and follow plan rules for obtaining service, you only pay the plan cost sharing amount for in-network services • If you obtain the covered services from an outof-network provider, you pay the plan cost sharing for out-of-network services For services that are covered by Care N' Care Choice Plus but are not covered by Medicare Part A or B: Care N' Care Choice Plus will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
 You pay your plan cost sharing amount for these services.
 For drugs that may be covered by the plan's Part D benefit: If these drugs are unrelated to your terminal hospice condition you pay cost sharing.
 If they are related to your terminal hospice condition then you pay Original Medicare cost sharing.
 Drugs are never covered by both hospice and our plan at the same time.
 For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
-Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit. lmmunizations In-Network Out-of-Network Covered Medicare Part B services include: There is no 30% of the cost for • Pneumonia vaccine each Medicarecoinsurance, • Flu shots, once each flu season in the fall and copayment, or covered preventive winter, with additional flu shots if medically deductible for the vaccine. necessary pneumonia, influenza, \$0 Copay for COVID-• Hepatitis B vaccine if you are at high or Hepatitis B, and 19 vaccines intermediate risk of getting Hepatitis B COVID-19 vaccines. • COVID-19 vaccine \$0 Copay for all • Other vaccines if you are at risk and they meet Medicare Part B Medicare Part B coverage rules covered Immunizations.
-Part D We also cover some vaccines under our Part D covered immuprescription drug benefit.
+Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.
+Ummunizations In-Network Out-of-Network Covered Medicare Part B services include: There is no \$30 Copay for each • Pneumonia vaccine Medicare-covered coinsurance, • Flu shots, once each flu season in the fall and copayment, or preventive vaccine. winter, with additional flu shots if medically deductible for the There is no necessary pneumonia, influenza, coinsurance. • Hepatitis B vaccine if you are at high or Hepatitis B, and copayment, or intermediate risk of getting Hepatitis B COVID-19 vaccines. deductible for COVID-19 vaccine COVID-19 vaccines